Skip to main content

 Total Cholesterol This single number is a poor predictor of cardiovascular risk.
 A detailed lipid panel, including particle size, particle number (ApoB), and inflammatory markers, is far more informative.
 A program focused on total cholesterol may pressure an individual into therapies they do not need, raising questions about whether the program is truly designed to promote health or simply enforce a metric.

 Ultimately, a sophisticated understanding of the law requires an equally sophisticated understanding of human biology.
 The legal frameworks of the ACA, ADA, and GINA provide a vocabulary for challenging wellness programs that are poorly designed.
-By grounding these challenges in the scientific reality of and endocrine function, individuals and their healthcare providers can advocate for programs that are not only legally compliant but also genuinely supportive of personalized, long-term well-being.
+By grounding these challenges in the scientific reality of metabolic health and endocrine function, individuals and their healthcare providers can advocate for programs that are not only legally compliant but also genuinely supportive of personalized, long-term well-being.

 References